MHRA/products/medicines/docs/architecture/README.md

 The API pod contains a lightweight custom HTTP server, written in Rust.
 It is stateless so it can scale out easily.
 It allows SPC, PIL and PAR to be searched via a self-documented, read-only, [GraphQL-based API](https://medicines.api.mhra.gov.uk/graphiql) that conforms to the [Open API 3.0 specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md).

-## Doc Index Updater
+## SPC/PIL/PAR document management

-The `doc-index-updater` pod is an API for the Sentinel Batch export process for SPCs and PILs, and the PARs portal for PARs.
+The `doc-index-updater` pod is an API for the Sentinel Batch export process for SPCs and PILs, and for the PARs portal for PARs.
 It is written in Rust and provides an API that validates and processes documents before storing data and PDFs in Azure Blob Storage and Azure Search.

 The PARs portal allows medical writers to make changes to the PARS on the site.
 It is a simple, static site, hosted in Azure Blob Storage (as with the current Products and Learning sites).
 The site has a form to enter information about the PAR (title, associated PLs, active substances, and so on), and an upload field to upload the PAR in PDF form.